MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 The distinction between adults and youth was chosen at 13 years of age.
 Some overlap is present in the directories, which could lead to the model having difficulty classifying pre-teenager youth.

+The sample images show samples from the POR (adults) data set, the PLP (youth) data set, in addition to a sample of images that could be considered problematic in the context of training a binary-classification model.
+These images are present in both data sets, some have more than one face in them, some have faces of youth and adults in the same image.
+Some are full body portraits taken at a distance.
+I predict these images will not contribute to the success of my model.
+In my future work, I want to investigate using bounding boxes, or manually cleaning the dataset, to see if it improves the CNN's performance.

 ### Data Preparation

 I prepared the data using two different approaches.
 First I will describe the approach that was successful.
 For interested readers, I will also describe the approach that was not successful, as an addendum at the bottom of this report.

 The process I used is from ['a repository on github.com'], and it is copyrighted: Copyright 2018 The TensorFlow Authors.
-In order to use keras' `image_dataset_from_directory()` function, a 'data_dir' directory was used; it containes the directories 'POR' (portraits of adults) and 'PLP' (portraits of youth).
+In order to use keras' `image_dataset_from_directory()` function, a 'data_dir' directory was created; it contains the directories 'POR' (portraits of adults) and 'PLP' (portraits of youth).
 Using the process describe in the source cited, training and validation data sets were created as 'train_ds' and 'val_ds.'
 Each having a `validation_split` of 0.2.
 The result output is the following:

     - Found 14633 files belonging to 2 classes.
     - Using 11707 files for training.